Visit the birds of the Falklands photo gallery here

 - 11 non-breeding visitors

-As of May 2018, 11 of the species that are recorded as resident or transient in the Falkland Islands have been classified by the IUCN as endangered, vulnerable or near-threatened.
+14 of the species that are recorded as resident or transient in the Falkland Islands have been classified by the IUCN as globally threatened.
 No formal assessment of threat status exists for the birds of the Falklands alone.

 Birds of the Falklands – Endemic Species